Seizures of Cash by U.S. Postal Inspectors

 We understand how the Postal Inspection Service conducts its investigations, uses digital evidence, and analyzes latent fingerprints.

-If your money or valuable property was seized, we help you get it back.
+If your money or valuable property was seized, we help you regain it.
 For these investigations, you need an attorney focused on protecting your rights at every stage.

 Call 813-250-0500.